Song and Dance - The heart of Cook Islands culture

 Cook Islanders have many dancing competitions and regular international awards throughout the year; where you can appreciate a full range of cultural dances and traditions.
 One of the most popular of these competitions is Te Maeva Nui, a week long festival and dance competition dedicated to celebrating the Cook Islands independence.

-String bands that play at restaurants, hotels and concerts, using combinations of modern electronics with traditional ukuleles made from coconut shells also provide tourists with a uniquely Cook Islands experience.
+String bands play at restaurants, hotels and concerts, the bands combine modern electronics with traditional, locally made ukuleles, providing tourists with a more modern Cook Islands experience.